lmorisse/Symu/docs/models/simulation.rst

 .. topic:: Examples

     You can add a new agent every 100 steps, or randomly add an event that affect the beliefs of the agents.

+You can only use scenarios if you choose.
+But the scenarios and the events are different by design.
+The scenario is an agent, has its own life cycle, interacts with other agents via asynchronous messages; where events is a simple class that can be used directly by the agent via an EventHandler.

+At least one scenario is required to run a simulation, then you choose what best suits your needs for variability between scenarios and events.

 .. seealso:: :doc:`../userguides/symuscenariosandevents`